dabapps/django-readers/docs/tutorial.md

 The client has a new requirement: for books that were published more than five years ago, they want to add a "vintage" label alongside the book title.

-There are a few places we could put the business logic to implement this requirement, including in the view and in the template.
+There are a few places you could put the business logic to implement this requirement, including in the view and in the template.
 Common best practice in the Django community would be to put this logic in a method on the `Book` model, like this:

 ```python hl_lines="1 10-13"
 from datetime import date